Organization

 2. Elucidating the mechanism of cancer evolution to develop prevention therapies

-Development of APOBEC3A inhibitors; elucidation of APOBEC3A regulatory mechanisms and search for biomarkers
+Elucidation of APOBEC3A regulatory mechanisms and search for biomarkers

 Comprehensive study for mechanisms of cancer evolution

-4. Development of new therapy using gene editing technology
+3. Development of new therapy using gene editing technology

-Anti-cancer therapy using base editors
+Screening for anti-cancer therapy using prime editors